 Modern framework for learning

 JD identified two concepts that are critical to this process.
 The first is creating a modern framework for learning that leverages numerous sources (or layers) of learning.
 These can include shared knowledge, performance support, continued reinforcement of the need to know rather than the nice to know, management support, on-demand training and of course, formal training.
-If you’re watching the webinar recording, skip to minute 19 to learn more about this.

 As L&D leaders, JD suggests, we need to let go of the concept that we must cram in all of the knowledge we can in the front-end because we may never get them back again.
 Instead, he suggests we leverage messaging, experience, online content and events for a structured experience.
 This structured experience should be augmented by reinforcement, measuring behaviors and leveraging motivation such as gamification and the right kind of feedback.
 Finally, it must include a community of knowledge that provides access to business results, knowledge growth and shared experience that our new and old people can access when they need it.

 Framing our onboarding around these two concepts will enable you to address three critical onboarding principles: prioritize, adapt and stretch.